jhoacar/portfolio/README.md

 </p>
 <p>
-First I configured DockerHub for use connection with Github Action, next my cloud service, enabling ssh connections and using private keys in this project with other action.
+First I configured DockerHub for use connection with Github Action, next I configured my cloud service, enabling ssh connections and using private keys in this project with other action for make docker-compose with override tag in the host.
 </p>
 <p>
 The deploy uses a nginx proxy enabling only HTTP and HTTPS requests in company with other server for letsencrypt.